ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/measurementfield.md

 ### Validation

-The Measurement Field Type validates measurement types and units passed within the value object against a list of the ones that the system supports, which can be found in the `vendor/ibexa/measurement/src/bundle/Resources/config/builtin_units.yaml` file.
+The Measurement field type validates measurement types and units passed within the value object against a list of the ones that the system supports, which can be found in the `vendor/ibexa/measurement/src/bundle/Resources/config/builtin_units.yaml` file.